How to prepare yourself for life in the new year.

 2. Expect the good, the bad, and the ugly.

 You won't just glide through the year.
-Changes are most certain in 2022.
+Changes are most certain in the year ahead.
 You'll be able to handle some of them, but others may take you by surprise.
-The world is still grappling with the effects of the pandemic.
-Who knows what will happen next?
 Don't worry too much about the balls that are going to go out of your court.
 There isn't anything that you can do to stop them.
 You're going to have a few hiccups here and there.
 That's just life!

 “The entire journey of life is lived with energy and we use energy in all that we do from dawn to dusk!
 When your energy goes down, something goes down.
 We can do anything with our energy but not all things deserve our true energy!
 We have, all of us, a choice to choose where our energy must go when day breaks.
 We can choose to allow anything at all to take our energy, but we must not forget that where our energy goes, from there comes something to us; something good or something bad, something mediocre or something noble, something that will disturb us or something that will enhance our joy, latently or visibly, now or tomorrow!
 We must always remember each day that the same energy that is exerted on wrong things to attract and produce wrong things can be exerted on good things to produce good and great things!”